AshleyKimm/minesweeper-qt/README.md

-🚧 Currently refactoring the console based minesweeper game. 🚧
+🚧 **Work in Progress**: Currently refactoring my original console-based Minesweeper game into a GUI application. 🚧

-If you would like to view the original minesweeper game, please visit https://github.com/AshleyKimm/minesweeper-game.
-Thank you!
+You can check out the original project here: [minesweeper-game](https://github.com/AshleyKimm/minesweeper-game)

+Thanks for visiting!